chokevin/bare-metal-learning/kubernetes/tla/README.md

 **Management Plane initiated:**
 1. `MgmtReclaim`: Management controller reclaims a node from a tenant
-   - Requires: Management controller up, network to tenant up
+   - Requires: Management controller up, network to tenant up, **node not in any DPU hardware**
+   - Safety check prevents returning nodes to pool while still programmed
    - Removes node from `tenant_nodes[tenant]`
    - Queues node for deletion in `dpu_crs_delete_queue` (models non-atomic deletion)
-   - Returns node to `mgmt_nodes` pool
+   - Returns node to `mgmt_nodes` pool only after hardware is clean

 2. `ProcessCRDeletion`: Etcd propagates deletions to CRs
    - Processes queued deletions from `dpu_crs_delete_queue`